nuevoMailer SB v.10.5

 nuevoMailer is a self-hosted email campaign software loaded with features and utilities to help you design, manage and send highly targeted email campaigns.

-You can set a daily campaign maximum limit.
+• Set a daily campaign maximum limit.
 This enables you to spread a campaign across several days.
 E.g. send 50k, stop and continue the next day.

 Demo